8base/old-documentation/development-tools/sdk/api-client/README.md

 ```

 ## Alternatives
-There any a number of ways developers can connect to their workspace and begin executing queries.
+There are a number of ways developers can connect to their workspace and begin executing queries.
 The `Client` module is only one of them!
 If you're curious about alternatives for how you can create a client, check out the following video.
 However, remember that all GraphQL calls are only HTTP post requests – and connecting to your 8base workspace is no different!

 [![Connecting to the API](https://miro.medium.com/max/4200/1*T13c_GK0ED6DluR7Wgrrxw.png)](https://www.youtube.com/watch?v=gLM-Fc6gWlE)